-- 1. appropriate, safe, accessible, convenient, and attractive access is provided for all mode trips arising to and from the proposal; and - 2. any new or improved bus stops meet the Council's adopted standards and the appropriate national guidance; and - 3. residential development proposal(s) are located within either - i. an appropriate walking and cycling distance of key services and facilities and employment opportunities; or - ii. within 400m of a suitable bus stop facility, served by an appropriate public transport service(s), which connects to destination(s) containing key services and facilities, and employment opportunities; and - 4. commercial development is located within 400m of a suitable bus stop facility, served by appropriately frequent bus services, linking to major settlement areas; and - 5. appropriate on-site loading, unloading and waiting facilities are provided for commercial developments; and - 6. it would not generate traffic that would: - i. create or exacerbate congestion; - ii. severely impact on the amenities of the surrounding area and - iii. along access routes (local network to strategic road network); - iv. have an unacceptable effect on highway and road safety; - v. harm environmentally sensitive areas; and - 7. any new transport related infrastructure provided in relation to the proposal would not create or exacerbate traffic congestion or have an unacceptable effect on highway and road safety; and - 8. unobstructed emergency vehicle access is provided; and - 9. potentially significant transportation impacts are accompanied by an appropriate Transport Assessment and where necessary a Travel Plan.
+- 1. appropriate, safe, accessible, convenient, and attractive access is provided for all mode trips arising to and from the proposal; and - 2. any new or improved bus stops meet the Council's adopted standards and the appropriate national guidance; and - 3. residential development proposal(s) are located on: - i. safe, useable walking and, or cycling routes, that are an appropriate distance to key services and facilities and then

+- ii. where some key services and facilities are not accessible by walking and cycling, are located on safe, useable walking routes, that are an appropriate distance to a suitable bus stop facility, served by an appropriate public transport service(s), which connects to destination(s) containing the remaining key services and facilities; and - 4. commercial development is located on safe, useable walking routes, that are an appropriate distance to a suitable bus stop facility, served by appropriate public transport services, linking to major settlement areas; and - 5. appropriate on-site loading, unloading and waiting facilities are provided for commercial developments; and - 6. it would not generate traffic that would: - i. create or contribute to severe congestion; - ii. severely impact on the amenities of communities surrounding access routes (local network to strategic road network); - iii. have an unacceptable effect on highway and road safety; - iv. harm environmentally sensitive areas; and - 7. any new transport related infrastructure provided in relation to the proposal would not create or exacerbate traffic congestion or have an unacceptable effect on highway and road safety; and - 8. unobstructed emergency vehicle access is provided; and - 9. potentially significant transportation impacts are accompanied by an appropriate Transport Assessment and where necessary a Travel Plan.